apache/couchdb-documentation/src/api/server/common.rst

                         - **eventsource**: Like, ``continuous``, but sends the events in `EventSource
                           <http://dev.w3.org/html5/eventsource/>`_ format.
-    :query number timeout: Number of seconds until CouchDB closes the connection.
-Default is ``60``.
+    :query number timeout: Number of *milliseconds* until CouchDB closes the connection.
+Default is ``60000``.
     :query number heartbeat: Period in *milliseconds* after which an empty line is sent in the results.
 Only applicable for ``longpoll``, ``continuous``, and ``eventsource`` feeds.
 Overrides any timeout to